Monte Biaina 1413 m

 Road to San Giovanni al Monte

-From Varignano, a hamlet of Arco, take the road to San Giovanni al Monte and follow it until you reach the small parking lot just before the Refuge San Giovanni and the church.
-Following the road you arrive in Marcarie.
+From Varignano, a hamlet of Arco, take the road to San Giovanni al Monte.
+Pass the hamlet of Padaro and follow the road until you reach the small parking lot just before the Refuge San Giovanni and the church.
+Continuing on the road you arrive in Marcarie.

 Monte Biaina from San Giovanni al Monte

 Difficulty: EE, F+ in wintertime in presence of snow